highcharts/highcharts/docs/dashboards/types-of-components.md

 Types of components
 ===

 Components are the building blocks of the dashboard layout.
 There are numbers of types of components, which you can use out of the box.
-Some of them have come with some default configuration, and some components which leave you some flexibility so that you can configure them all by yourself.
-You define which type of the component you want to use by defining its “type” property in the configuration object.
+Some of them have come with some default configuration (KPI, Highcharts, DataGrid), and some components which leave you some flexibility so that you can configure them all by yourself (HTMLComponent).
+You define which type of the component you want to use by defining its `type` property in the configuration object.
 Each component apart from the most basic one, which is HTMLComponent, needs to be imported with the `dashboard-plugin.js` module.

 Here is the overview of most important parameters, that can be defined for a component: